 Welcome to the International School of Tanganyika’s Kindergarten Team Website.
 Here you will find what’s happening in Kindergarten classrooms, student work and much more.
 Please check back often and feel free to leave us a message with your ideas, links and good thoughts.
 Asante!

-A date to remember – 17th January at 7:30am KG Assembly.
 All classes will be preforming on stage.
 After the assembly we would like to invite all parents to come back to the classroom to share their child’s learning journey portfolio.

 Unit of Inquiry

 As part of our new unit students drew and labeled a trip and the various steps and transport that they used.
 They have been using the construction equipment to explore the central idea and there have been many conversations about flying to different countries!

 Our new unit of inquiry has started this week – under the transdisciplinary theme How We Organize Ourselves.
 Our central idea is: Transportation systems are organized to help us connect with people and places.
 Students will inquire into:

 Reasons for choosing different transportation systems

 If you have any transport systems maps (London tube map, ski runs, metro map) that you used on holidays that you don’t need please allow your child to bring it to school to share.
 Tickets, boarding passes, timetables, anything that is part of a transport system will assist students in understanding the central idea of our unit.

 We would like to do some construction work during this unit, as we will also be working on different 3D shapes.
 Please send empty cereal boxes, toilet rolls, tins, etc. and PLEASE make sure that containers are properly cleaned.